elegant-scipy/elegant-scipy/markdown/ch4.markdown

 discrete Fourier transform; it achieves its high speed by storing and re-using results of computations as it progresses.

-In this chapter, we examine a few applications of the Discrete Fourier Transform to demonstrate that the FFT can be applied to multidimensional data (not just 1D measurements) to achieve a variety of goals.
+In this chapter, we examine a few applications of the discrete Fourier transform to demonstrate that the FFT can be applied to multidimensional data (not just 1D measurements) to achieve a variety of goals.